 • Nephrotoxicity: Durvalumab has caused immune-mediated nephritis (including fatal cases).
 Monitor renal function prior to initiating treatment and periodically during durvalumab treatment.
 Nephritis may require systemic corticosteroids and treatment interruption or discontinuation.
 Nephritis resolved in ~50% of patients.
 The median time to onset was 2 months (range: 1 day to ~14 months).

-• Pulmonary toxicities: Immune-mediated pneumonitis or interstitial lung disease has occurred in patients receiving durvalumab (including fatal cases).
+• Pulmonary toxicities: Immune-mediated pneumonitis or interstitial lung disease has occurred in patients receiving durvalumab (including fatal cases); the incidence and severity of pneumonitis was similar when durvalumab was administered either as monotherapy or in combination with chemotherapy.
 The median time to onset was ~2 months (range: 1 day to ~19 months), and the median time to resolution was ~2 to 5 months (range up to ~19 months).
 In a non-small cell lung cancer study, the incidence of pneumonitis (including radiation pneumonitis) was higher in patients who completed definitive chemoradiation within 42 days prior to initiating durvalumab, compared to patients in other studies in whom radiation therapy was typically not administered immediately prior to durvalumab.
 Monitor for signs/symptoms of pneumonitis; evaluate suspected pneumonitis with radiographic imaging and manage with systemic corticosteroids and durvalumab treatment interruption or discontinuation; some patients received infliximab therapy.
 In clinical studies, resolution occurred in approximately half of patients experiencing immune-mediated pneumonitis.

 • Thyroid disorders: Immune-related thyroid disorders have occurred in patients receiving durvalumab.
 Monitor thyroid function at baseline and periodically during treatment; monitor for clinical signs/symptoms of thyroid disorders.
 Hypothyroidism, hyperthyroidism, and thyroiditis (including grade 3 thyroiditis) have occurred in clinical trials.
 Hypothyroidism was preceded by thyroiditis or hyperthyroidism is some patients.
 Manage hypothyroidism with hormone replacement (if indicated) while continuing durvalumab.
 Initiate appropriate medical management for hyperthyroidism; withhold durvalumab (based on severity).
 Treatment with a beta-blocker and/or thioamide was administered for hyperthyroidism in some patients.